FAQs

 The design life of Beacon Fen Energy Park is expected to be around 40 years.
 We will review the condition of the equipment throughout the lifetime of the project and at the end of its intended design life decide whether it remains in a viable condition to continue operation after that time.
 Any extension of the life of Beacon Fen Energy Park beyond the 40 years would be dependent on new negotiations with landowners and new planning consent.

 Subject to achieving consent, it is anticipated the project, including the grid connection, would take between two to three years to build.
-Based on our current programme, in the event of being granted consent the earliest construction would start is 2026 with the scheme then becoming operational in 2029.
+Based on our current programme, in the event of being granted consent the earliest construction would start is 2027 with the scheme then becoming operational in 2029.

-Low Carbon is committed to enhancing the existing biodiversity within the boundary of the land available for the project.
-We will be expected to demonstrate a biodiversity net gain of 10 per cent as a minimum on the site.
-Surveys are being undertaken by ecologists to determine the native species and habitats onsite.
+Beacon Fen Energy Park is committed to enhancing the existing biodiversity within the boundary of the land available for the project.
+We will be expected to demonstrate a biodiversity net gain of 10% as a minimum on the site.
+Surveys have been carried out by ecologists to determine the native species and habitats onsite.
 Independent evidence of biodiversity net gains on solar farms, using metrics provided by the Department for Environment, Food & Rural Affairs, shows that solar farm biodiversity net gain can range from 20% to over 100%, see our Briefing Fact Checker (Page 7)

-The site will not be floodlit at any time.
+During construction, temporary lighting may be used.
+Once operational, the site will not be floodlit at any time.

 There is always a balance to be found when new development comes forward, with many factors and impacts to consider.
 Due to its proposed location, Beacon Fen Energy Park will utilise land that could be used for food production.
 However, the land take involved is minimal in the context of food production across Lincolnshire and allows clean energy to be generated at greater scale and efficiency than rooftop alternatives.